elringus/imgit/docs/guide/index.md

 ## What's imgit?

-Reads `image it` — imgit is a JavaScript package and set of plugins for popular web frameworks that employs various techniques to enhance user experience when interacting with media-heavy websites, such as blogs, landings, portfolios and documentation sites.
+Reads `image it` — imgit is a JavaScript package and set of plugins for popular web frameworks to enhance user experience when interacting with media-heavy websites, such as blogs, landings, portfolios and documentation sites.

 ## Why use imgit?